sdspag/blog/_posts/2016-07-24-codeblitz-editorials.markdown

 #Easy Queries

 Since the values of the elements in the array is less than 100000, we can maitain a count array that stores the count of each element.

 If we apply seive over this array, we will be able to create another array, lets say dp, which will store the number of elements in the array whose multiple is i.

-The answer initially would be
-summation(dp[i] * count[i]).
+The answer initially would be summation(dp[i] * count[i]).

-In the first query, we just need to print the ans. -> O(1).
+In the first query, we just need to print the ans. ­> O(1).

-In the second query, we need to update all the elements which have a[IND] as their multiples, decrease the count of a[IND] by 1 and increase the count of val by 1.
-We also need to decrease the number of multiples of a[i] and add the multiples of value to ans.
-Since the complexity of finding a number is sqrt(number) and since the maximum value of a[i] is 100000, the update operation will take at max sqrt(100000) iterations.
+In the second query, we need to update all the elements which have a[IND] as their multiples, decrease the count of a[IND] by 1 and increase the count of VAL by 1.
+We also need to decrease the number of multiples of a[i] and add the multiples of VAL to ans.
+Since the number of factors of VAL is O(sqrt(VAL)) and since the maximum value of VAL is 100000, the update operation will take at max sqrt(100000) iterations.
 Complexity : O(sqrt(MAX_VAL) * Q) where MAX_VAL = 100000

 #Lamps